 Currently, Maine medical marijuana cardholders and recreational users can use different marijuana delivery services instead of visiting a physical dispensary.
 Elite Harvest Group, Elevation 207, and weeDeliver 207 are some of the top marijuana delivery services that operate in Maine.

-Towards the end of 2017, Maryland finally got their program up and running and started serving medical marijuana consumers.
+Maryland finally got their program up and running and started serving medical marijuana consumers.
 Under Maryland law, marijuana home deliveries are legal as long as medical consumers and caregivers are registered with the Maryland Medical Cannabis Commission.
 Before making deliveries, dispensaries must confirm that the consumer or caregiver is officially registered with the state, and they must receive a written certification from a commission-registered physician.

 In Massachusetts, marijuana is medically and recreationally legal.
 According to Marijuana Business Daily, Massachusetts regulators agreed to allow recreational marijuana dispensaries to open up this July.
 However, state regulators made the choice to postpone licensing recreational marijuana delivery services.
 Massachusetts' Cannabis Control Commission agreed to present finalized marijuana delivery regulations within one year.